 Case the model is switched off by leaving the neutral position, the model stops running when channels 1 to 5 are controlled and the engine off sound is played.
 This feature can be used to play the engine start/stop sound by the RC.
 But it can be used to switch between up to three different models.
 To achieve that, the appropriate model must be switched on, when the channel 6 switch is positioned in a unique position.
-The module stores this position as $\hat{a} \in \tilde{z}$ turn on $\hat{a} \in \infty$ position.
+The module stores this position as "turn on" position.
 When the switch leaves this position, the model becomes passive and can not be moved.
-Using this channel is optional.
+However, in this state it can still be fired by other tanks and the model reacts by rumbling, hit indicator and incrementing the hit counter.
+To do this you need receivers with the same channel crystals.
+When using 2.4GHz receivers, they must be bound to the same transmitter.